-Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: Components are not on the CEPA Priorities Substances Lists
+Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: The Phenol and Formaldehyde components are on the CEPA Priorities Substances 2 List.

-Canadian WHMIS Classification and Symbols: This product would be categorized as a Controlled Product, D2B (Other Toxic Effects-Potential Carcinogenic Effect, Irritation) as per the Controlled Product Regulations.
+Canadian WHMIS Classification and Symbols: This product would be categorized as a Controlled Product, D2B (Other Toxic Effects-Potential Carcinogenic and Mutagenic Effect, Irritation, Skin Sensitization) as per the Controlled Product Regulations.